DSR-RHIT/me447-visualizing-data/cm/cm204-graph-multiway.md

   - Start every work session by launching the RStudio Project file for the course, e.g., `portfolio.Rproj`
-  - Ensure your [project directory structure](cm501-proj-m-manage-files.md#plan-the-directory-structure)
+  - Ensure your [project directory structure](cm501-proj-m-manage-files.md#planning-the-directory-structure)
     satisfies the course requirements

 Packages: Ensure you have installed the following packages.
-Eee [install packages](cm902-software-studio.md#install-packages) for instructions if needed.
+See [install packages](cm902-software-studio.md#install-packages) for instructions if needed.